dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

     </details>

 2. Save the `dbt_cloud.yml` file in the `.dbt` directory, which stores your dbt Cloud CLI configuration.
 Store it in a safe place as it contains API keys.
+Check out the [FAQs](#faqs) to learn how to create a `.dbt` directory and move the `dbt_cloud.yml` file.

    - Mac or Linux:  `~/.dbt/dbt_cloud.yml`
    - Windows:  `C:\Users\yourusername\.dbt\dbt_cloud.yml`
-   - For detailed steps on how to create a `.dbt` directory and move the `dbt_cloud.yml` file, check out the [FAQs](#faqs).

   The config file looks like this: